wasim007choudhary/EIP1967-UUPS-Upgradeable-Contracts-And-delegatecall-/README.md

 - What UUPS is
 - What EIP-1967 is
 - What ERC-7201 storage namespaces are
-- How TU1 and TU2 work
+- How TU1 and TU2 work (my example UG contracts)
 - How upgrading works safely
 - How downgrading breaks
 - How to test upgradeability